Rep. Tom Latham

 Read our 2014 Report Card for Latham.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Latham is shown as a purple triangle. (analysis methodology)
+Latham is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Latham was the primary sponsor of 4 bills that were enacted: